noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 - `@import` statements must precede all other types of rules except charset and cannot be ussed inside conditional group at-rule
   - in general, review the `import` link above as there are many gotchas
 - review `@font-face` syntax before using them, too many gotchas
-- set the page font size on the body element, and size everything relative to that via rem, or is em?
+- set the page font size on the html element, and size everything relative to that via rem
 - always declar a `:root {}` selector set your variables, 9 times out of 8 you should be using variables mutherfucker
 - GRID vs FLEXBOX vs WTF
   - ROW | COLUMN - flexbox